Rate this product

 Xscape 360 is a virtual reality headset that offers adjustable lenses and straps.
 You can use it in conjunction with any smart phone.
 It does not require batteries or electricity to make it work, instead relying upon the battery power of your phone.
 Using whatever videos you can find for your particular device or online, you can escape into many different worlds with this single headset device.
 Cooling vents, straps, and more let you escape for longer periods of time too.

 The cost of Xscape 360 is $19.99 plus $7.99 shipping.
 The special TV offer allows a free gift which you will receive by paying the extra shipping fee of $4.99 for a total price of $32.97.
+This price was obtained from the As Seen on TV commercial page found at xscape360.com; however, the company has since ceased selling Xscape 360 and has taken down the website.
+Xscape 360 may still be found for sale on Amazon or Ebay.

 You can adjust the straps and lenses to fit your head.